DCTmaybe1201/RabbitMQ-note/README.md

 * exchange type: fanout, direct, topic, headers
 #### fanout
-it just broadcasts all the messages it receives to all the queues it knows.
+It just broadcasts all the messages it receives to all the queues it knows.
 ```php
 // emit.php
 $channel->exchange_declare('exchange_name', 'fanout', false, false, false);